pymedphys/pymedphys/docs/contributing.rst

 At that point I'll get notified and we can begin discussing the changes you've made.

 Thank you!
-Welcome to the team!.
+Welcome to the team!